Robert Lee Yates: Murders

 On August 1, 1998, Christine Smith filed a police report for assault and robbery after she was hit in the head during a sex act.
 She described the man as about 50 years old, 5'10" tall, 175 pounds, with sandy blond hair.
 His vehicle was described as a 70s era black van with an exterior yellow/orange stripe, bucket seats, wood panelling, and a raised bed.
 Smith also told police the man told her he was a National Guard helicopter pilot and had five children.
-Police discovered bullet fragments in her hair; Smith was unaware that she was actually shot.
-Upon seeing Yates' photo in the newspaper following his arrest, Smith contacted police and identified Yates as the man who assaulted her.
-She is the only known survivor of Yates' crimes.
+Police discovered bullet fragments in her hair; Smith was unaware that she had actually been shot.
+Upon seeing Yates' photo in the newspaper following his arrest, Smith contacted police and identified Yates as the man who assaulted her. />She is the only known survivor of Yates' crimes.